0xcuriousapple/ethIndexerAPI/README.md

 Hey Hi! <br>
 Abhishek here<br>
-This is submission to [challenge](https://www.notion.so/Backend-Engineer-c3bc14e4fad04b40a486d5cbdad83093) proposed by you, the Matic team! <br>
+This is submission to [challenge](https://www.notion.so/Backend-Engineer-c3bc14e4fad04b40a486d5cbdad83093) proposed by the Matic team! <br>
 Basically, I had to index Kovan net for the latest 10k blocks and store that in the database and expose that DB by API.

 ### [Demo](https://www.youtube.com/watch?v=CBIjbbXmeSk&feature=youtu.be)